 10. Give VIP Tickets.

 Furnish tickets to their favorite famous band, professional sports game, art show, or any event that they would enjoy that offers special treatment to attendees.
 It is a tax write-off and can be the greatest reward for an employee’s hard work.
+These efforts offer hard-working employees a reward and opportunity to thank you for the clever ways you show appreciation to employees.

 11. Provide random gifts.